jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### The Linux Standard Base

-  Seeing the good that POSIX standardization brought to the Unix world, a similar industry group formed the [Linux Stanadrd Base](https://en.wikipedia.org/wiki/Linux_Standard_Base "LSB"), or LSB.
+  Seeing the good that POSIX standardization brought to the Unix world, a similar industry group formed the [Linux Standard Base](https://en.wikipedia.org/wiki/Linux_Standard_Base "LSB"), or LSB.
 The LSB was put together for two main purposes.
 First it was hoped that application vendors (Oracle, Postgress, Sun, JBoss, IBM, etc, etc) would certify their products to work across different Linux distros that are LSB certified.
 Vendors pay a significant amount of money to Microsoft to get drivers certified across Windows for instance.
 Second was for creating a central Linux identity and reference guide for distros to comply with.
-The LSB started by extending POSIX and inclided new items unique to Linux.
-The LSB specifies for example: standard libraries, system commands and utilities that extend the POSIX standard, the layout of the file system hierarchy, run levels, the printing system (including spoolers such as CUPS) and tools like Foomatic, and several extensions to the X Window System [^50].
-This initial standard body came together and was published in January of 2001.
+The LSB started by extending POSIX and inclided new items unique to Linux.  *"The LSB specifies for example: standard libraries, system commands and utilities that extend the POSIX standard, the layout of the file system hierarchy, run levels, the printing system (including spoolers such as CUPS) and tools like Foomatic, and several extensions to the X Window System."* [^50] This initial standard body came together and was published in January of 2001.

   Most importantly the LSB sought to create an __ABI__, [Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface "ABI").
-This is different than an API, which just assumes that there will be the same standard libraries to code against on every Linux distro.
-The ABI gives assurance that code __compiled__ using a standard C compiler with the ABI ibility feature turned on will generate a binary file that will run on all LSB compliant Linux systems.
-This is similar to a Windows .exe package you create, it runs on all Windows platforms from XP all the way to Windows 10, those operating systems are ABI compliant.
-The LSB wanted to guarantee this so that major vendors of software would not have to maintain multiple different versions, but could build one version and maintain ABI compatibility, thus preventing a barrier from adopting Linux as an enterprise platform.
+This is different than an API, which assumes that there will be the same standard libraries to code against on every Linux distro.
+The ABI gives assurance that code __compiled__ using a C compiler with the ABI comptibility feature turned on will generate a binary file that will run on all LSB compliant Linux systems.
+This is similar to a Windows .exe package you create.
+It runs on all Windows platforms from XP all the way to Windows 10, those operating systems are ABI compliant.
+The LSB wanted to guarantee this so that major vendors of software would not have to maintain multiple software versions, just maintain one version with ABI compatibility, thus preventing a barrier Linux enterprise adoption.

   The Linux Standard Base chose RPM (Red Hat Package Manager)[^51] as the standard way to distribute Linux packages but did not specify how a distro would install them, leaving this up to the individual distro.
 This caused Debian based distros-to create a conversion layer package manager called *Alien* which translates the RPM standard so it can be installed using the native *apt* package manger of Debian based distros.